-I’ve made the braise with green French lentils and brown lentils, and suggest that any green or brown variety would do.
-I haven’t tried it with beluga lentils, and wonder if they would retain their inky blackness, in which case the dish would look even more stunning.
+I’ve made the braise successfully with green French lentils and brown lentils, and suggest that any green or brown variety would do.
+I’ve also tried it with beluga lentils, in the hope they would retain their inky blackness, making the dish look even more stunning.
 I discovered that the beluga lentils fade to a dark brown, so the visual effect isn’t worth the extra expense.

 I’m looking forward to making this dish for my New Year’s dinner today.
 And yes, I’m going to take my own advice and haul my food processor out of the cupboard in the basement.
 If company of the carnivorous variety were coming, I might serve the jewel-toned lentil dish with a side (yes, I said side) of pork, perhaps sausages or a roasted loin (pork is also considered good luck for the new year in some circles).
 On its own, as long as you use vegetable stock, this is a most hearty and satisfying vegan entree that will have any omnivore asking for seconds.